uvatbc/qgvdial/src/readme.txt

 TODO:
+-> Inbox selection of entries: all voicemail, etc.
+-> Inbox call, SMS and play voicemail
 -> Call cancel for callout and callback both need to work -> Call and SMS buttons from contacts page and history page -> SMS needs to be handled in history: Add children of the SMS as representation of the SMS texts